dogtagpki/jss/docs/build_system.md

  - `BUILD_OPT` -- whether or not to build optimized binaries (`-O` as a compiler flag; by default (if not present or false), binaries are built with debug flags (`-g`).
- - `DEBIAN_BUILD` -- whether or not to use Debian dependency locations.
  - `CHECK_DEPRECATION` -- if set, checks for use of deprecated objects during the Java build.
  - `USE_INSTALLED_NSPR` -- if set, use the system NSPR instead of the